baptistebriel/biggie/README.md

+#### :exclamation: This project is no longer maintainer.
+I would not suggest starting a new project with it.

 biggie is a JavaScript application boilerplate written in ES6 based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).

 > :exclamation: Be sure to check out the full [documentation](https://github.com/bigwheel-framework/documentation) for bigwheel before you're getting started.